Droitwich Spa StationFriar Street

 The station has two wholetime watches, who are trained in multiple technical rescue disciplines, and 15 on-call firefighters.
 The on-call firefighters provide emergency cover from either their home address or their normal place of work, whenever they are needed.

-The station has one Dennis Sabre fire engine and an incident support vehicle.
+The station has one Scania fire engine and an incident support vehicle.
 They also have an ultra-heavy rescue pump, which, whilst capable of carrying out firefighting duties, is equipped with specialist equipment for dealing with building collapse and heavy transportation incidents.

 In addition to this, Droitwich Fire Station also hosts one of 20 National Urban Search and Rescue Teams (USAR) that provide an enhanced capability for dealing with a range of national catastrophic incidents as well as large scale structural collapse and serious transport incidents.